ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Introduction to Climate Change

 For centuries, climate change has been a matter of grave concern globally.
-It is also one of the substantial global challenge in the 21st century.
-Many scientists and local people, through contemporary and indigenous practices, respectively, have diverse views pertinent to the meaning, source, and impacts of climate change.
-In terms of the meaning, it is scientifically agreed that climate change is a long process in which the components of the climate system vary for many years.
+It is also one of the substantial global challenges in the 21st century.
+Many scientists and local people, through contemporary and indigenous practices, respectively, hold diverse views on the meaning, source, and impacts of climate change.
+In terms of meaning, it is scientifically agreed that climate change is a long-term process in which the components of the climate system vary over many years.

 Climate change is further defined by the Intergovernmental Panel for Climate Change (IPCC) as a statistically significant variation that persists for an extended period, typically decades or longer.
 It includes shifts in the frequency and magnitude of sporadic weather events, as well as a slow continuous rise in global mean surface temperature.